 Mrs. Nicole Lopez’s kindergarten students welcomed the chance to play with the lovable “Z”, the central character in Sanford Harmony’s elementary curriculum.

 Sanford Harmony was envisioned and initially funded by noted philanthropist Denny Sanford.
-Currently it is impacting more 200,000 students in New York through its regional partnership with Long Island University, and more than 1 million students nationwide through its affiliation with National University.
+Currently it is impacting more than 200,000 students in New York through its regional partnership with Long Island University, and more than 1 million students nationwide through its affiliation with National University.